New Hampshire Route 33

-New Hampshire Route 33 is an 9.090 mi east–west highway in the Seacoast Region of southeastern New Hampshire, connecting Stratham with Portsmouth.
+New Hampshire Route 33 is a 9.090 mi east–west highway in the Seacoast Region of southeastern New Hampshire, connecting Stratham with Portsmouth.
 The western terminus is at New Hampshire Route 108 in Stratham.
 The eastern terminus is at U.S. Route 1 (US 1) in downtown Portsmouth.
 It is a former routing of New Hampshire Route 101.

 The road skirts the south side of Portsmouth International Airport at Pease.